Monir Vakili: Awards, honours and other details

 and member of the Board of Directors of the International Shiraz Arts Festival.

 Awards

 She was recipient of the Best Folk Songs Award, Berlin Youth Festival, 1951.

 Recipient of the Forough Farrokhzad Award, 1976.

-Personal life
+Personal life and death

 She toured and performed extensively in Russia, Tajikestan, Bulgaria, Romania, France, Germany, Italy and the United States.
-She was married to Abdol Majid Majidi.
+Vakili's first husband was Dr. Ahmad Razavi.
+After divorce she was married to Abdol Majid Majidi.
 They had two daughters: Scheherazade (a.k.a.
 ZaZa) and Djamileh.
-Vakili died in a car accident in Belgium on February 28, 1983, as her husband's car collided with a tank.
+Vakili died in a car accident in Belgium on 28 February 1983, as her husband's car collided with a tank.
 They had been driving to an informal gathering with prominent diplomats.
+She was buried in Père Lachaise Cemetery, Paris, where her husband would also be laid down on 28 March 2014.